"There's no ballpark like this. This is where history was made."

 That's how historian Bill Schumann describes Jackie Robinson Ballpark, home of the Florida State League's Daytona Tortugas (Class A Advanced affiliate of the Cincinnati Reds).

 The facility, which has gone through extensive renovations over decades, opened in 1914 as City Island Ballpark.
 It has consistently hosted Minor League Baseball since 1920, but the most impactful chapter of the stadium's long existence occurred in 1946.
-It was then that the city of Daytona Beach ignored existing Jim Crow-era segregation laws so that Jackie Robinson, recently signed by the Brooklyn Dodgers, could play there.
+It was then that the City of Daytona Beach ignored existing Jim Crow-era segregation laws so Jackie Robinson, recently signed by the Brooklyn Dodgers, could play there.

 "The theme of [the statue], he's passing on his contribution to future generations.
 One black [child], one white," Schumann said.
 "Notice he doesn't have a hat on.
 The reason that the artist did this was to make it less of a sports statue. ...
 He wore two different uniforms in Daytona.
 [The one depicted in the statue], he was wearing at a practice field in West Daytona called Kelly Field.
 And he has on the back there, No. 30.
 If this were in color today, this would have been white satin with royal blue stripes and belt loops. ...
 And he's pigeon-toed, which is what he was in real life."